imprs/ur5_barrett_planning/README.md

 ### Make
   - Create a workspace http://wiki.ros.org/catkin/Tutorials/create_a_workspace
-  - Unzip the src.zip into <workspace>
+  - Unzip src.zip into the workspace
   - Build the workspace with command:
     ```
     $ catkin_make